AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

     }
     ```

 1. Still in **[!DNL TargetOffersView]**, add the following code to the `.task` modifier.
-This code will update the offers when the view is refreshed.
+This code updates the offers when the view is refreshed.

     ```swift
     // Clear and update offers